rtwksai/covintel/README.md

 - Copy and Paste the `config.json.example` file and rename it as `config.json`
 - You then need to create an account on [mapbox](http://mapbox.com/) and paste your public access token in the field `mapbox-token`

-To run the model to generate the CSVs, run
+To run the model to generate the CSVs, run:
 ```
 $ pipenv run python3 model.py
 ```
 Running it once a day will suffice.

-To run the application, run
+To run the application, run:
 ```
 $ pipenv run python3 app.py
 ```

-To run using docker
+To run using docker:

 ```sh
 $ docker-compose build